joelouthan/Theologicus/src/romans/romans08-37.md

 Now, some of you who know Christian history know for every martyr burned at the stake, many did deny Jesus to save their own lives.
 What about them?
 Did you know that one of the discussions in the church were whether or not to allow these people back into the fellowship of believers?
 Now, what each individual church decided, I do not know.
 However, just as Christ said:

->Luke 12:8–9 (CSB) “And I say to you, anyone who acknowledges me before others, the Son of Man will also acknowledge him before the angels of God, but whoever denies me before others will be denied before the angels of God.
+>Luke 12:8–9 “And I say to you, anyone who acknowledges me before others, the Son of Man will also acknowledge him before the angels of God, but whoever denies me before others will be denied before the angels of God.

 and further prophecies that Peter himself would not just deny Christ once but three times[^2], but it was the same Christ in John 21 who called and confirmed Peter not once but three times.